MCSManager/MCSManager/README.md

 ### Windows

-For Windows system, the panel was **compiled to a click-to-run version, just download and run.**(administrator permission required):
+For the Windows systems, the panel was **compiled to a click-to-run version, just download and run.** (administrator permission required):

 Go to: [https://mcsmanager.com/](https://mcsmanager.com/)